apollographql/apollo-ios/README.md

 public func fetch<Query: GraphQLQuery>(query: Query, completionHandler: (result: GraphQLResult<Query.Data>?, error: ErrorProtocol?) -> Void)
 ```

+The `error` parameter to the completion handler signals network or response format errors (such as invalid JSON). `GraphQLResult` contains an optional `errors` array (see the sections on [error handling](https://facebook.github.io/graphql/#sec-Error-handling) and the [errors response](https://facebook.github.io/graphql/#sec-Errors) in the GraphQL specification).

-While query classes are meant to be code generated, some example code might help better understand the mapping:
+While query classes are meant to be code generated, they end up being fairly readable so it might help understanding to see how they are defined:

 ```swift
 public class HeroAndFriendsNamesQuery: GraphQLQuery {